Chronic Obstructive Pulmonary Disease

 The lungs are made up of very sensitive tissue that is easily irritated.
 Unfortunately, the damage caused by these irritants is often irreversible, leading to COPD.
 If you now have COPD due to a workplace irritant, you may be entitled to workers’ compensation benefits.
-To discuss your case, contact an experienced Raleigh lung disease lawyer from the Law Office of Sam Scudder, today at (252) 222-0227.
+To discuss your case, contact an experienced Morehead City lung disease lawyer from the Law Office of Sam Scudder, today at (252) 222-0227.

 Understanding the Effects of COPD